Committee of Public Safety: Social climate of Revolutionary France

-Committee of discussion
+Committee Creation

-On 5 April 1793, the French military commander and former minister of war General Charles François Dumouriez defected to Austria following the publication of an incendiary letter in which he threatened to march his army on the city of Paris if the National Convention did not accede to his leadership.
-News of his defection caused alarm in Paris, where imminent defeat by the Austrians and their allies was feared.
 A widespread belief held that revolutionary France was in immediate peril, threatened not only by foreign armies and by recent revolts in the Vendée, but also by foreign agents who plotted the destruction of the nation from within.
-Dumouriez's defection lent greater credence to this belief.
 In light of this threat, the Girondin leader Maximin Isnard proposed the creation of a nine-member Committee of Public Safety.
 Isnard was supported in this effort by Georges Danton, who declared: "This Committee is precisely what we want, a hand to grasp the weapon of the Revolutionary Tribunal".

 After a proposal by Bertrand Barère on 18 March the committee was created on 6 April 1793.
 Closely associated with the leadership of Danton, it was initially known as the Danton Committee.
 Danton steered the Committee through the 31 May and 2 June 1793 journées that saw the violent expulsion of the Girondins and through the intensifying war in the Vendée.
 When the committee was recomposed on 10 July 1793, Danton was not included.
 Nevertheless, he continued to support the centralization of power by the committee.